zarhus/docs/docs/supported-targets/radxa-cm3.md

 ## Serial port access (Zarhus OS debug console)

 Numerous types of software can be used to communicate via serial ports.
-On a host machine with linux-based OS it can be `minicom`, Windows users can access that with [PuTTY](https://www.putty.org/).
+On a host machine with Linux-based OS it can be `minicom`, Windows users can access that with [PuTTY](https://www.putty.org/).

 There are only two parameters that depend not only on hardware but on software